karlptrck/PriceIndex/readme.md

 # Dependencies

-Ownable.sol and SafeMath from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) are used.
+Ownable.sol and SafeMath.sol from [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) are used.

 # License